 This is usually a high-impedance low current junction, therefore a circuit having a high-impedance input stage must be used here to avoid loading and frequency deviations in response to load variations.

-The quadrature oscillator is another version of phase-shift oscillator, however the three RC stages are put together in a way that every section adds up 90° of phase shift.
+The quadrature oscillator is another version of phase-shift oscillator circuit, however the three RC stages are put together in a way that every section adds up 90° of phase shift.

 The outputs are named sine and cosine (quadrature) simply because there exists a 90° phase shift among opamp outputs.
 The loop gain is determined through the Equation 4.

 With ⍵ = 1/RC , Equation 5 simplifies to 1√–180°, leading to oscillations at ⍵ = 2πpf = 1/RC.

 The experimented circuit pulsed at 1.65 kHz as opposed to the calculated value of 1.59 kHz, and the difference is mainly due to part value variations.